 As in the historical stock market crash, if you and I feel negative about market events, and the market starts to fall drastically, then the government will intervene to try to make you and I feel confident about our future.

-The operation of the stock market is really just that simple, yet just that challenging!
-But the stock market does work well for individual trading and for the country’s economy.
+The operation of the stock market is just that simple, yet just that challenging!
+But the stock market does work well for individual trading and the country’s economy.

 They all affect each other’s economy.
 To answer the question of whether you can buy foreign stocks – yes you can.
 Talk to your broker.

-Now that you have the basic idea about stock amrkets, you can rea dmore on the subjects you’d like to know in detail.
-As far as the current holding goes, I am not selling and unless you need an immediate money, you shouldn’t sell either.
+Now that you have the basic idea about stock markets, you can read more on the subjects you’d like to know in detail.
+As far as the current holding goes, I am not selling and unless you need immediate money, you shouldn’t sell either.

-We had a depression and 3 years long down market, but then look what hapened after that?
-A 10 year long bull run.
-So, be informed, be wise and take your decisions after careful thoughts.
+We had depression and 3 years long down market, but then look at what happened after that?
+A 10-year long bull run.
+So, be informed, be wise and take your decisions after careful thought.